pachyderm/docs/content/latest/reference/pachctl/pachctl_list_commit.md

 ### Synopsis

-Return a list of commits, either across the entire pachyderm cluster or restricted to a single repo.
+Return a list of commits, either across the entire MLDM cluster or restricted to a single repo.

 ```
 pachctl list commit [<commit-id>|<repo>[@<branch-or-commit>]] [flags]